National Rally: Immigration

 Since its early years, the party has called for immigration to be reduced.
 The theme of exclusion of non-European immigrants was brought into the party in 1978 and became increasingly important in the 1980s.

 After the 1999 split, the FN cultivated a more moderate image on immigration and Islam, no longer calling for the systematic repatriation of legal immigrants but still supporting the deportation of illegal, criminal, or unemployed immigrants.

 Following the Arab Spring (2011) rebellions in several countries, Marine Le Pen campaigned for a halt to the migration of Tunisian and Libyan immigrants to Europe.

 In November 2015, the party stated its goal to have a net legal immigration rate (immigrants minus emigrants) of 10,000 in France per year.
 Since 2017, that yearly net immigration rate was around 182,000 if one takes into account only people born abroad from non-French parents, but was around 44,000 if one also includes the departures and returns of French expatriates.

 In 2022, Marine Le Pen proposed an end to "family reunification" rights for foreigners with residency permits and the end to the right to automatic citizenship for children born in France to foreigners living there.
 She also supported a referendum on immigration policy.

 Islam

 The National Rally has sought to restrict Islamic practice in France.
 In 2011, Marine Le Pen warned that wearing full-face veils is "the tip of the iceberg" of Islamisation of French culture.
 In 2021, and again in 2022, Le Pen again proposed banning the hijab (headscarf which only covers the head but not face) in public.
 Le Pen also proposed to ban the production of both halal and kosher meat.
 Le Pen says she is "against the visibility of Islam" but not Islam per se.

 The National Rally is considered Islamophobic by many.
 The party has connected immigration to Islamic terrorism.

+Paradoxically, Mayotte, an overseas department on the Indian Ocean with an over-90% Muslim majority has been a stronghold for the party, and gave Marine Le Pen her highest vote percentage in the 2022 French presidential election first round.

+The political messaging in Mayotte attacks Comorian immigrants, not Islam.